-Before jumping into the CRISPR technology, we need to learn how researchers cut DNA through different gene editing tools.
+Before jumping into CRISPR technology, we must learn how researchers cut DNA through gene editing tools.
 How do these tools differ from each other?

-This highly efficient tool has gained popularity, not only within the research community, but also in the non-scientific community.
+This highly efficient tool has gained popularity not only within the research community but also in the non-scientific community.
 Why?
-It is easy to use, takes little time to learn and it is cost effective.
-Most importantly it can alter genes and gene expression of cells in the culture dish as well as in living multi-cellular organisms.
+It’s easy to use, takes little learning time, and is cost-effective.
+Most importantly, it can alter the genes and gene expression of cells in the culture dish and in living multi-cellular organisms.
 These properties have led to promises and speculations about the future, think disease-resistant crops and disease prevention or treatments.
-And then, we see certain enthusiasm among the part of the fitness community that wish to increase sport performances.
+And then, we see certain enthusiasm among the part of the fitness community that wishes to increase sports performances.

-If the concept of CRISPR is brand new to you, no need to worry, we’ve got you covered in this post.
-But before storming into the CRISPR field it’s best if you know your gene editing.
+If CRISPR is brand new to you, there’s no need to worry; we’ve got you covered in this post.
+But before storming into the CRISPR field, it’s best to know your gene editing.
 This post and a couple of future ones will cover the following topics:

 ⊕ Genome editing: the tools leading up to CRISPR and how they work.

 ⊕ What CRISPR is and how it works.

 ⊕ How labs use different types of CRISPR systems.

 ⊕ Proposed uses of CRISPR (for example, manipulating human embryos).